vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ### 2. Wazuh and TheHive

-**In this part of the project, two virtual machines (VMs) were set up in DigitalOcean to host Wazuh (for SIEM) and TheHive (for case management).
-These VMs are configured to communicate with each other securely with only the necessary ports open through firewall rules.**
+**In this part of the project, two cloud-based virtual machines (VMs) were set up on DigitalOcean, one hosting Wazuh for SIEM and the other hosting TheHive for case management.
+They were securely configured to communicate with each other, with only the necessary ports open through firewall rules.**

 ### Wazuh and TheHive VM Setup